 - Pure Olive Oil.
 This is my favorite option for high-heat grilling for its pure flavor, but you can substitute with your preferred cooking oil.
-Choose one that is light in flavor, such as coconut oil or avocado oil.
+Choose one that is light in flavor, such as vegetable oil or canola oil.

 While this dish appears impressive and is sure to please, it is nearly effortless to prepare.
 It's ready in just one hour, including marinating and resting time.
 You can even start it ahead of time in the morning or afternoon when you have a few extra minutes, and then just fire up the grill when you're ready to cook and enjoy.